Efgartigimod alfa: Pharmacodynamics

 Efgartigimod alfa as a drug is an antibody fragment that binds to the neonatal Fc receptor.
 When this binding happens, the IgG recycling process is blocked.
 The amount of circulating IgG decreases and therefore prevents the acetylcholine receptors from being degraded by the autoantibodies that are responsible for the myasthenia gravis.

 Pharmacokinetics

 The drug is mainly metabolized via proteolytic enzymes.
 The termination half-life of Efgartigimod alfa is 80 to 120 hours.

 Side effects

 Side effects of efgartigimod alfa include respiratory tract infections, headache, urinary tract infection, numbness and tingling and muscle pain.

 Society and culture

 Legal status

-The U.S. Food and Drug Administration (FDA) granted the application for efgartigimod alfa fast track and orphan drug designations.
+The US Food and Drug Administration (FDA) granted the application for efgartigimod alfa fast track and orphan drug designations.
 The FDA granted the approval of Vyvgart to Argenx BV.

-On 23 June 2022, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Vyvgart, intended for the treatment of anti‑acetylcholine receptor (AChR) antibody positive generalized myasthenia gravis.
+In June 2022, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Vyvgart, intended for the treatment of anti‑acetylcholine receptor (AChR) antibody positive generalized myasthenia gravis.
 The applicant for this medicinal product is Argenx.
 Efgartigimod alfa was approved for medical use in the European Union in August 2022.